sebastianduchene/clockstarG/README.md

 - (8) For gap, Load the clustering info (silhouette or cluster width) in R and run get.gap.
 The output of this function can be run througth maxSE from package cluster to get the optimal k.

+- (9) run get.gap with the logW values and the bootstrap replicates to get the gap statistic and the bootstrap CI.

 Pending dev
 -----------

-	- include parameter to set bootstrap replicates in get.gap
+	- get.gene names with rentrez package